-The Audit Committee oversees IT security and as such receives regular updates on security matters from management including a formal discussion every quarter.
+The Audit Committee oversees IT security and as such receives regular updates on security matters from management on timely basis and including a formal discussion every quarter.

 In addition, Canacol is currently working with the Corporation's insurance broker to obtain a Cyber Insurance Policy.